roots/sage/README.md

 ## Theme installation

-**The `main` branch currently tracks Sage 10 which is in active development.
-Looking for Sage 9 or the latest Sage 10 beta release?
-[See releases](https://github.com/roots/sage/releases).**

 Install Sage using Composer from your WordPress themes directory (replace `your-theme-name` below with the name of your theme):

 ```sh